| You are here: Home: LCU 1 | 2006 : Richard J Gralla, MD

 fewer patients having Stage II disease.
 This study demonstrated, as have others,

+a significant advantage to receiving adjuvant chemotherapy.
 At the ASCO meeting in 2005, Emilio Bria presented a pooled analysis of 11

 randomized trials and one meta-analysis with 6,494 patients (Bria 2005; [3.2]).